-- 3 To remove the sorting, do one of the following: - Choose the subcategory at the top of the list. - Choose the minus sign (-). - Choose Reset.
+3 To remove the sorting, choose the subcategory at the top of the list, or choose Reset.

 Applying filters on a category axis

 You can apply filters on the category axis to filter the categories and subcategories that you want to show on a rows or columns axis.
 You filter the categories and subcategories using the categories and subcategories labels text.